kitschpatrol/renami-obsidian/README.md

   _Automatically standardizes file names to GitHub style while preserving folder structure and file contents._

-  In Renami, you can set the [Case](#settings) setting to "slug-case", and use an empty template string to preserve the existing filename while slug-ifying the filename.
+  In Renami, you can set the [Case](#settings) setting to "slug-case", and use an empty template string to preserve the existing filename while slugifying the filename.
 (Renami uses [github-slugger](https://github.com/Flet/github-slugger), which should match GitHub's style.)

   ```plaintext
   {}